ketogenic diet foods

 What Is A Ketogenic Diet?

+The ketogenic diet is a very high fat, low carb diet.
+It involves drastically reducing your carbohydrate intake and replacing it with high fat foods.
 Eating very few carbs and high amounts of fat then puts your body into a metabolic state called ketosis.
 When your body is in ketosis, your body burns fat for energy instead of using your sugar stores as an energy source.
 It also turns fat into ketones in the liver.

 Ketogenic diets substantially reduce your blood sugar and insulin levels, which along with the increased ketones in the body, can have a number of health benefits.
+There are several versions of the keto diet:

 -Standard ketogenic diet: very low-carb, moderate-protein and high-fat diet.
 It typically contains 75% fat, 20% protein and only 5% carbs.